dannyothello/dannyothello/README.md

 - Hi 👋 I'm Daniel Hong, an undergraduate student at Oregon State University pursuing a Bachelor's degree in Computer Science.
-My expected graduation date is in December of 2023.
+My expected graduation date is in May of 2024.
 - 🔭 I’m currently seeking: summer 2023 software engineering internships in the United States.
 - 🌱 I’m currently learning: SQL and Relational Database design, JavaScript, Agile/Scrum
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/daniel-hong-2716h/)